Ear pain can range from mild annoyance to crippling discomfort, and an unexplained sore ear can lead to unwanted stress and concern.

 The culprit is often the Eustachian tube, which connects your ear to your throat.

-Eustachian tube dysfunction can be caused or worsened by having allergies, a cold, or a sinus infection.
+Eustachian tube dysfunction can be caused by allergies, a cold, or a sinus infection.
 Some common causes of barotrauma include aeroplane travel, diving, and travelling to higher altitudes.

 It often goes away on its own or by doing exercises to open your eustachian tube, like yawning, swallowing, or chewing gum.
-If your barotrauma doesn’t resolve itself, however, it’s best to see a medical specialist.
+However, if your barotrauma doesn’t resolve, it’s best to see a medical specialist.

 Eustachian Tube Dysfunction

-As mentioned above, Eustachian tube dysfunction occurs when the Eustachian tube doesn’t open on its own to equalise pressure, which can lead to ear pain and a feeling of fullness.
+Eustachian tube dysfunction occurs when the Eustachian tube doesn’t open on its own to equalise pressure, leading to ear pain and a feeling of fullness.

 Eustachian tube dysfunction is a common condition and usually resolves independently; however, certain people might be more prone.
-Children, in particular, are more at risk because their Eustachian tubes are smaller.
+Children are particularly at risk because their Eustachian tubes are more petite.

 Signs of ETD include ear pain, a feeling of fullness in the ear, unusual sounds such as ringing or popping, and dizziness.